Unhappy first year

 The first year at college can be rough.
 After all, there are so many adjustments to make in a brief amount of time.
 Being away from home, leaving old friends and support networks behind, meeting new people, and being responsible for yourself may all be stressful in one way or another.
 You may feel as though you're not having the college experience that you feel you should be having, or the life that you feel you should be living, but there are a variety of options for getting into the groove of college life.
 After all, your first year experiences don't necessarily dictate your experiences in the following years at college.

 College offers many opportunities to meet new people.
 Joining clubs that focus on a common interest, playing on sports teams, joining a school band, attending extracurricular workshops, community service volunteering, writing for the school newspaper, and/or participating in (or starting your own) study groups, are just some of the ways in which you can start to feel like you're having a "swingin'" time at college.
-Check out the Stressbusters Support Network for ideas of groups to join.
+Check out the Stressbusters Links to Success for ideas of groups to join.
 Also keep in mind that it is common to meet new people during the second, third, and fourth years of college, through new classes and living in new residence halls.